vijinho/f3-boilerplate/README.md

 ## Supplemental Files/Paths

-These files are used as examples for the actual MVC structure files - these will almost certainly vary according to each different project's requirements and so should be forked and renamed according to your project implementation.
+Used for bootstrapping the application and generic enough to be separate from the main project.

  * `lib/FFMVC/App.php` - Base Application Class to start/shutdown app
  * `lib/FFMVC/App/Helpers` - Auxillary helper functions and utility libraries specific to the project